zim514/script.service.hue/README.md

  ### Performance:
 Hue has a total limit of 20 commands per second which can be used by all applications and switches.
 Issuing too many Hue commands can cause your lights to lag or ignore input.
 Every selected light increases the number of necessary commands therefore influences how often lights can be updated.
 For more information on Hue system performance, refer to the [Hue documentation](https://developers.meethue.com/develop/application-design-guidance/hue-system-performance/).
 - **Number of colours:** CPU impact.
 The number of colours generated from one frame.
-With several lights, setting this higher than 1 will
+With several lights, this will produce a variety of colours.
+Setting this higher than your number of lights will waste CPU time generating colours that can't be displayed.
-- **as:**
+- **Minimum frame interval:**
 - **as:**
 - **as:**